Bears Ears Partnership Bears Ears Partnership

 Watch Visit With Respect Videos

-Visit with Respect © 2018 by Friends of Cedar Mesa is licensed under CC BY-NC-ND 4.0
+Visit with Respect © 2018 by Bears Ears Partnership (formerly Friends of Cedar Mesa) is licensed under CC BY-NC-ND 4.0

 Avoid Building Cairns

-Cairns can increase impacts on sensitive sites and are a form of vandalism to the natural world that detracts from the wild beauty of the area.
-You might not realize you’re making a cairn with an artifact such as a grinding or shrine stone, which is illegal.
-Leave placement of trail directional signs and cairns to land managers.
+Building cairns can impact sensitive sites and are a form of vandalism to the natural world.
+You might not realize it, but some stacked stones may be ancestral shrines.
+Leave placement of trail directional signs and leveling of cairns to land managers.

 Camp & Eat Away from Archaeology

-Camping, fires, and food can damage archaeological remains and spoil the view for other visitors.
-Remember to pack out all your waste, including food scraps.
+Ancestral sites and structures are where Tribes and Pueblos believe their ancestors' spirits still reside.
+Camping, fires, and food can damage cultural sites and spoil the view for other visitors.
+Remember to pack out all your waste, including food scraps and poop.

 Dogs & Archaeology Don’t Mix